NeuroTechX/ntx_slack_archive/devices.md

  >I'll know more when I meet with the Fus people in Virginia.
 The tyler lab at va Tech lists some make/model in their papers on fus but I haven't used that.
 The openfnirs bom is complete I believe.but I don't know if you want a companies support/features.
 Too many modalities use EROS as an acronym.
 You talking optical or EIT or something else?
 Thanks.
 Sounds great.
 Do you have a multi physics model?
 How many sensors do you want to try and fit?

+5/14/2017 10:46 AM

+ **aj** :

+ >I saw the bom for openfnir was pretty complete.
+I reached out to the fUS people too, gonna try and call them tomorrow.
+I was talking optical EROS, but yea still hair is a problem with that modality